Foot Odor Fetish

 Definition

 The interest concerns the eroticisation of foot scent specifically: the smell of bare skin after a day in shoes, of sweat-dampened socks or hosiery, or of footwear.
 It is best understood not as a distinct diagnosis but as a labelled overlap of two recognised partialisms.
 Foot odor has no separate entry in any nosology; the literature treats it as one facet of olfactophilia applied to the foot, and as the olfactory component of foot partialism.
+Descriptive accounts commonly single out foot scent as the most familiar form of olfactophilia, which is unsurprising given how prevalent the underlying foot interest is.
 As with all specific fetishes, it is a benign variation of sexual interest unless it causes distress, impairment, or harm.

 History & origins